 For the Filling: Combine brown sugar, cinnamon, and salt in a small bowl.
 Turn dough out onto lightly floured surface.
 Roll dough into an 18-inch square, spread with butter, and sprinkle evenly with filling.
 Starting with the edge nearest you, roll dough into tight cylinder, pinch lightly to seal seam, and cut into 8 pieces.
 Transfer pieces, cut side up, to prepared pan.
 Cover with plastic wrap and let rise in warm spot until doubled in size, about 1 hour.

-I know at least one person read this with a little ‘I told you so’ grin on their face.
+Without asking, I’m convinced at least one person I know just read this with a little ‘I told you so’ grin on their face.
+Be careful, or I won’t share my ultimate cinnamon buns with you. 😉